Buses

 whilst the vehicle on the right had the engine attached to the main body.

-To Cope With The Largest Crowds Extra Long Triple Section Single Deck Buses Are Preferred.
+To Cope With The Largest Crowds Extra Long Triple Section Single Deck Buses Are Preferred

 In South America the Brazilian city of Curitiba has a very successful Bus Rapid Transit (BRT) system which uses over 170 three-section double-articulated (bi-articulated) buses as the backbone.
 This system includes 60km [37 miles] of segregated busway, 26 major and moderate size integration-interchange terminals, and seven different types of bus service including trunk route, express, local, feeder, inter-regional (to link different districts of the city) out of town (beyond the city borders) and more.
 They are all colour coded to make identifying buses easier.
 Only certain services use the double-articulated buses.